-Now, while OLEDs have the capacity to greatly outperform LCD displays on every front, we are yet to see that happen in practice.
+Now, while OLEDs can outperform LCDs on every front significantly, we are yet to see that happen in practice.
 And while existing OLED displays do have lightning-fast response times, most will agree that refresh rates are much more important, and thus, this round will have to go to LCD for the time being.

 And now, to the big question – does an OLED display present good value?

-As already stated, OLED displays are quite expensive, and will remain so for the foreseeable future.
-More importantly, it’s not just that they are expensive, but they really do present dubious value.
+As already stated, OLED displays are quite expensive and will remain so for the foreseeable future.
+More importantly, it’s not just that they are costly, but they really do present arguable value.
 Their only concrete, tangible advantage is their superior contrast, but everything else would just be splitting hairs.

 With that said, we’ll have to give this round to LCDs.
 A good LCD monitor will be more than capable of matching an OLED one both in terms of visual quality and performance, all the while coming at a fraction of the latter’s price.